FelipeSharkao/solid-sm/README.md

 Although Solid provides global state out of the box, dealing with nested states is complex and requires a lot of boilerplate.
-This module aims to simplify that, reducing the necessary effort to create idiomatic and performat designs.
+This module aims to simplify that, reducing the necessary effort to create idiomatic and performant designs.

 ## Usage

 ### Creating a new state

-A state is a reactive object with data and actions that can mutate that data.
-Having actions mixed with data is important because it allows consumers to handle the data without knowing how the data was created.
+A state is a reactive object with data and actions that can mutate this data.
+Having actions mixed with data is important because it allows consumers to handle the data without having to known how the data was created.
 To create a new state, use the `state` function.
-It takes a function as argument that returns the initial value.
+It takes setup a callback that returns the initial value.

 ```typescript
 type CounterState = {